kklingenberg/dataspace-downloader/README.md

 on DataSpace's end.
 For example, for the `Sentinel1` collection, the query fields are described [here](https://catalogue.dataspace.copernicus.eu/resto/api/collections/Sentinel1/describe.xml).

+The `depaginate` field defaults to `false` and if set to `true` will cause the downloader to "uncoil" the results in pages.

 The `globPatterns` are filters that apply over the contents of each product matched by the `query`.
 Each pattern is joined with the others with _OR_,